jaywhj/mkdocs-materialx/docs/reference/lists.md

 # Lists

-Material for MkDocs supports several flavors of lists that cater to different use cases, including _unordered lists_ and _ordered lists_, which are supported through standard Markdown, as well as _definition lists_ and _task lists_, which are supported through extensions.
+MaterialX for MkDocs supports several flavors of lists that cater to different use cases, including _unordered lists_ and _ordered lists_, which are supported through standard Markdown, as well as _definition lists_ and _task lists_, which are supported through extensions.